 There is something really cool about the vibe there at sunset, everyone is just so darn happy.

-3- Sunrise at Sanur Beach
+13- Seeing the sunrise at Sanur Beach

 The calm waters of Sanur, with all the colourful boats and the fisherman, are quite special.

-It’s one place where you can watch a sunrise over one ocean and then a sunset over another ocean.
+It’s one place where you can watch a sunrise over one ocean and then sunset over another ocean.

 It’s very special for a photographer who’s always chasing the right light.